-- Introduce the activity.
-Remind students that in Activity 2 we started talking about healing journeys and the ways that members of the Stolen Generations help themselves to heal some of their sadness. - One way that some members of the Stolen Generations help themselves is with creating music and today we are going to listen to a song by Shellie Morris, who was a member of the Stolen Generations. - Give a brief description of Shellie Morris' story and play song. - Give students time to listen and then encourage them to talk to a partner or small group about what they can see in the artworks.
+• Introduce the activity.
+Remind students that in Activity 2 we started talking about healing journeys and the ways that Stolen Generations survivors help themselves to heal some of their sadness.

+One way that some Stolen Generations survivors help themselves is with creating music and today we are going to listen to a song by Shellie Morris, who is a Stolen Generations survivor.

+Give a brief description of Shellie Morris' story and play song.

+- Give students time to listen and then encourage them to talk to a partner or small group about what they can see in the artworks.
 Some questions that could prompt discussion are: - What do you like about the song? - What do you picture in your head when you listen to the song? - Have students respond to the song using the 'I hear...I think...I feel...' worksheet (see Worksheet 2).
 If they are capable they can write one or two words to respond to each section or you can scribe for them.